LinkedIn is an incredibly vast medium for you to grow your business. It’s equipped with a multitude of features and functionalities to help you grow.

 - Slight lags when initially uploading leads

 Zopto is one more LinkedIn outreach automation solution, packed with everything you need for efficient lead generation.
 It is not limited to LinkedIn and covers other platforms too.
-Post likes, Twitter likes, profile views and follows, profile invites, email invites — are all basic channels that it can manage to drive.
+Post likes, Twitter likes, profile views and follows, profile invites, email invites — are all basic channels that it can drive automatically.
 The tool is intuitive, easy-to-use and offers decent customer support.

 There is only one thing that spoiled it all: you can’t start a free trial and need to book a demo first. (whaat?)